Chinese Food - Eating with relish

 Staple food

 Traditionally the base of Chinese food has grain as the source of carbohydrate.
 In the north this comes from wheat in the form of noodles, dough and buns; in the south it comes from rice.
 This base is accompanied by several dishes of vegetables and meats often in a spicy sauce.
-Soybean curd is the protein source for vegetarians as an alternative to meat [it is known as Tofu in Japan; dòufǔhuā or Dòuhuā in China].
+Soybean curd is the protein source for vegetarians as an alternative to meat (it is known as Tofu in Japan; Dòufǔhuā or Dòuhuā in China).
 The meat and vegetables are cut up finely so they can be cooked quickly and picked up with chopsticks;.
 When there was little money for fuel it was important to cook quickly and efficiently.
 There is no tradition for eating large slabs of meat like beefsteaks or pork chops.
-Following the foundation of the PRC there were periods of shortages of food which led to famine, as late as the 1980s food coupons were issued for rations of staple foods.
-The wok (this is the Cantonese pronunciation of cooking pot guō) is the versatile cooking vessel of choice.
+Following the foundation of the PRC there were periods of shortages of food which led to famine, as late as the 1980s food coupons were issued to ration staple foods.
+The wok (this is the Cantonese pronunciation of cooking pot guō) is the universal and versatile cooking vessel.
 Compared to other eastern cuisines the style is for fresh foods with the addition of a few spices.
-Chinese cuisine has heavily influenced those of its neighbors: Japan; Korea; Vietnam and the Philippines.
+Chinese cuisine has heavily influenced those of its neighbors: Japan, Korea, Vietnam and the Philippines.

 food